prime31/StateKit/README.md

     // create a state machine that will work with an object of type SomeClass as the focus with an initial state of PatrollingState var machine = new SKStateMachine<SomeClass>( someClass, typeof( PatrollingState ) );

+	// another option for the state machine constructor is to pass an instance of the initial state var machine = new SKStateMachine<SomeClass>( someClass, new PatrollingState() );

 	// updates the state machine
 	machine.update( Time.deltaTime );